Making the Most of Progress Reports for Special Education Students & Families

 Although progress reporting periods can be a stressful time for families with students with special needs, parents can be assured that the flexible nature of an IEP will allow them to make necessary adjustments at any time.
 As a parent, advocating with our emotions can lead to further disputes with the school.
 However, advocating for your child with solid data can open the door to endless possibilities for appropriate special education services.

-Written by Renee Stromski, Esq. of Albeit Weiker, LLP
+Written by Renee Stromski, Esq. of Abdnour Weiker, LLP